Willy Brandt: Foreign policy

 As chancellor, Brandt developed his (Neue) Ostpolitik ("new eastern policy") by stages.
-He was active in creating a degree of rapprochement with East Germany, and also in improving relations with the Soviet Union, Poland, Czechoslovakia, and other Eastern Bloc (communist) countries.
+He was active in creating a degree of rapprochement with East Germany (governed by a regime under Erich Honecker), and also in improving relations with the Soviet Union, Poland (Polish People's Republic), Czechoslovakia, and other Eastern Bloc (communist) countries.

-Brandt introduced his Ostpolitik gradually starting in 1967 with the establishment of diplomatic relations with Romania and making a trade agreement with Czechoslovakia.
+Brandt introduced his Ostpolitik gradually, starting in 1967 with the establishment of diplomatic relations with Romania and making a trade agreement with Czechoslovakia.
 In 1968, he restored diplomatic relations with Yugoslavia.

-However, the August 1968, Kremlin-controlled invasion of Czechoslovakia by the Warsaw Pact was a profound disappointment.
+However, in August 1968, the Kremlin-controlled invasion of Czechoslovakia by Warsaw Pact troops ended the Prague Spring.
+It was a profound disappointment for Brandt.
 He condemned the invasion and put Ostpolitik on hold while he negotiated a coalition with the Free Democrats.
-In late 1969, he indicated his readiness to meet with East German leadership on the basis of equality, without preconditions.
+In late 1969, he indicated his readiness to meet with East German leadership (then under Walter Ulbricht) on the basis of equality, without preconditions.
 He also expressed an eagerness to meet with the USSR and Poland to resolve frontier questions that had remained unsettled since 1945.
-He met with the East German premier Willi Stoph in 1970.
+Brandt and the East German premier Willi Stoph met in Erfurt on 19 March 1970 (Erfurter Gipfeltreffen) and in Kassel on 21 May 1970 (Gipfeltreffen in Kassel).

 Brandt made a six-point proposal that would involve two separate German states that respected each other's territorial integrity and settle disputes peacefully.
 They would cooperate as neighbours and the rights of the Four Powers in Berlin would be respected by both of them, and finally, the situation around Berlin would be improved.
 No agreements were reached at first, but talks continued.
-In 1970, he signed a treaty with the Soviet Union, which normalised relations and recognized existing national boundaries.
-The treaty with Poland in December 1970 accepted the current boundaries, which had long been in dispute.
-During a visit to a monument to the German occupation-era Warsaw Ghetto Uprising, he unexpectedly, and apparently spontaneously, knelt (Kniefall von Warschau), honoring the victims.
-This was met with a strong positive reaction worldwide but was highly controversial among the German public at the time.